Frequently Asked Questions (FAQs)

 What equipment does my son/daughter need to buy to swim on the team?

 Swimmers are expected to purchase a Team Suit for meets.
-Team Suits are changed every 2 years and are available at the Team Suit Sale held sometime before the first Competitive “A” Meet in June.
-In addition, swimmers should purchase a couple of pairs of good quality goggles (Speedo) and a Team Swim Cap for Competitive Meets.
+Team suits are available at the Team Suit Sale at the beginning of the season in June.
+You can also visit the vendors site to purchase team suits.
+Be sure to visit the vendor's store or attend our sizing day to identify the correct size for your swimmer .
+In addition, swimmers should purchase a couple of pairs of good quality goggles and a Team Swim Cap for Competitive "A" Meets.
 An appropriately sized one piece practice suit and a practice cap are also recommended.
 All swimmers are expected to wear swim caps for practices and meets.
 Team Caps are available at the Team Suit sale, practices, and meets.
 Good sources for practice suits, caps & goggles are: Suit Up in University Mall, Aardvark in Chantilly, and Sports Fair in Falls Church.

 What is the volunteer commitment for parents of children on swim team?